A support theorem for Hilbert schemes of planar curves: Proof by reduction to nodal curves

 \begin{proposition} Theorem \ref{thm:support} holds for all locally versal families of curves. \end{proposition} \begin{proof} Let $\pi: \cC \to B$ be a locally versal family of curves, and let $B_i$ be the locus of curves of cogenus $i$.
 Let $\fF$ be any summand of $\mathrm{R}\pi_*^{[d]} \CC$ supported on a proper subvariety of $B$.
 Then by Lemma \ref{lem:thick} and Proposition \ref{prop:pushcinn}, $\fF \in \mathfrak{N}(\coprod B_i)$.
-By Theorem \ref{thm:versal} \cite{DH,T}, the locus of nodal curves is dense in each $B_i$; thus by Lemma \ref{lem:measure} we need only check that the restriction of $\fF$ to the locus of nodal curves is zero, i.e., that Theorem \ref{thm:support} holds for families of nodal curves. \end{proof}
+By Theorem \ref{thm:versal} \cite{DH,T}, the locus of nodal curves is dense in each $B_i$; thus by Lemma \ref{lem:measure} we need only check that the restriction of $\fF$ to the locus of nodal curves is zero, i.e., that Theorem \ref{thm:support} holds for families of nodal curves; this is done in the next Lemma. \end{proof}

 \begin{lemma} Theorem \ref{thm:support} holds for locally versal families of nodal curves. \end{lemma} \begin{proof} Let $\pi: \cC \to B$ be such a family.
 Let $b \in B$ be the base point, let $\{c_1, \cdots c_{\delta}\} \subseteq \cC_b$ be the nodal set of the central curve $\cC_b$, and denote by $r$ its geometric genus.
 Shrink $B$ if necessary, we can assume: \begin{enumerate} \item the discriminant locus is a normal crossing divisor $\Delta= \cup D_i$ with $i=1, \cdots, \delta$, where $D_i$ is the locus in which the $i-$th node $c_i$ is preserved. \item If $b_0$ is such that $\cC_{b_0}$ is nonsingular, the vanishing cycles $\{ \zeta_1, \cdots, \zeta_{\delta} \}$ in $\cC_{b_0}$ associated with the nodes of $\cC_b$ are disjoint. \end{enumerate} As the curve $\cC_b$ is irreducible, the cohomology classes in $\mathrm{H}^1(\cC_{b_0})$ of these vanishing cycles are linearly independent, and can then be completed to a symplectic basis.